Bone marrow: Donation and transplantation

-In a bone marrow transplant, hematopoietic stem cells are removed from a person and infused into another person (allogenic) or into the same person at a later time (autologous).
+In a bone marrow transplant, hematopoietic stem cells are removed from a person and infused into another person (allogeneic) or into the same person at a later time (autologous).
 If the donor and recipient are compatible, these infused cells will then travel to the bone marrow and initiate blood cell production.
 Transplantation from one person to another is conducted for the treatment of severe bone marrow diseases, such as congenital defects, autoimmune diseases or malignancies.
 The patient's own marrow is first killed off with drugs or radiation, and then the new stem cells are introduced.
 Before radiation therapy or chemotherapy in cases of cancer, some of the patient's hematopoietic stem cells are sometimes harvested and later infused back when the therapy is finished to restore the immune system.

 Bone marrow stem cells can be induced to become neural cells to treat neurological illnesses, and can also potentially be used for the treatment of other illnesses, such as inflammatory bowel disease.
 In 2013, following a clinical trial, scientists proposed that bone marrow transplantation could be used to treat HIV in conjunction with antiretroviral drugs; however, it was later found that HIV remained in the bodies of the test subjects.